 Energy-Boosting Foods #7: Nuts

 Nuts are rich in protein, which stabilizes blood sugar levels.
 Having fluctuating blood sugar is often the cause of feeling lethargic after lunch.
 So, eating protein at lunch (instead of sugar or junk foods) can prevent afternoon fatigue.
 Additionally, nuts such as walnuts and almonds are high magnesium and omega-3 fatty acids, which leads to the final delicacy on our list of energy-boosting foods…

 Fish is loaded with omega-3 fatty acids, the healthy fat that helps you fight fatigue (and chronic illness).
 The fish highest in omega-3 content include:

 While all of these seafood varieties contain omega-3s, it is important to know where the fish came from.
 That is, before you chow down on a seafood platter, learn whether the fish is wild or farm-raised.
 Farm-raised fish contain less omega-3’s than wild fish.
 Also, farm-raised fish are often injected with hormones or dyes.
 So, if you’re looking for the best energy-boosting foods, go with wild fish.

-To learn more about energy-boosting foods, drinks and supplements, view our resources on the topic.
 Now is your turn.
 Tell us which food you turn to for long lasting energy throughout the day.
 Go now to the Comments section below to reveal the top energy-producing food that works for you!

 Originally published in 2013, this post is regularly updated.